OPahunang/stock-analysis/README.md

 ## Overview of Project:

 The purpose of this analysis is to analyse a dataset of the entire stock market for past few years.
-Presented a summarized comparison of ticker with total daily volume and corresponding return.
+Presented a summarized comparison of a ticker with total daily volume and corresponding return.

 There are 2 scripts developed through VBA -  run all stocks analysis original script and run all stocks analysis refactored script.
 Although the original code works well for a dozen of stocks, it might not work as well for thousands of stocks.
 And if it does, it may take a long time to execute.
 So, a refactored script was developed.